insantr/DataTalksClub_HW/README.md

 Construct an ETL pipeline that loads the data, performs some transformations, and writes the data to a database (and Google Cloud!).

 ## Week 3:

+### 03-workshop
+Demonstrates the use of `dlt` and `duckdb` libraries for data processing and analysis, as well as the practice of working with generators in Python.

 ### 03-data-warehouse
 Create and modify tables in BigQuery for the 2022 Green Taxi Trip Records data, answer specific questions, and optimize table structure for query performance.